 Avista will evaluate and consider DR programs to meet future load requirements where cost effective compared to other alternatives and does not adversely influence reliability or customer satisfaction with service.
-To fulfill this commitment, Avista sponsored several DR potential assessment studies to identify the 20-year DR potential specific to Avista's response/Documents/20111211_Final_Evaluation_Report_for_KEC_Peak_Project.pdf.
+To fulfill this commitment, Avista sponsored several DR potential assessment studies to identify the 20-year DR potential specific to Avista's service territory for use in its resource selection process.
+The first DR study occurred for the 2015 IRP in response to a 2013 IRP Action Item, and subsequent DR studies were performed for the 2017, 2020 and this IRP.